-- Phishing emails are designed to be sent to a large number of people, so they need to be as impersonal as possible.
+- Phishing emails are designed to be sent to many people, so they need to be as impersonal as possible.
 Users should check whether the message contains a generic subject and greeting, as this can be a sign of a phishing attempt.

-- Although not every end-user has access to advanced anti-phishing software, they can still use the built-in protection of their email clients to filter messages.
+- Although not every end-user has access to advanced anti-phishing software, they can still use their email clients’ built-in protection to filter messages.
 One example is setting the email client to block all images unless approved.

 - Legitimate companies will never send confirmation emails unless there are specific reasons for doing so.
 Most companies will avoid sending unsolicited messages unless it’s for company updates, newsletters, or advertising purposes.

 - Users should always take the context of an email or message into account.
 For example, most online accounts do away with viewable member numbers.
-So users should be wary if they receive emails containing a “member number” for services that generally don’t use them.
+Users should be wary if they receive emails containing a “member number” for services that generally don’t use them.

 - It is vital to take note of the wrong information in the text of the message.
-Any mentions of operating systems and software that are not typically used by consumers can often be indicators of a phishing attempt.
+Any mention of operating systems and software that consumers do not typically use can often be indicators of a phishing attempt.

 - If it seems suspicious, it probably is.
-Users should always err on the side of caution when it comes to sending out personally identifiable information through messages and emails.
+Users should always err on the side of caution when sending out personally identifiable information through messages and emails.

 Phishing isn’t going away.
 It is up to you to learn how to mitigate phishing attacks.
-Note that no company is too small, nor is there any insulators based on industry or geography.
+Note that no company is too small, nor are there any insulators based on industry or geography.

 Ensure that your organization has a clearly defined strategy, including training, prevention, detection, and response.
-It is through this type of awareness and planning that we can be aware of how to mitigate phishing attacks.
+Through this type of awareness and planning, we can be aware of how to mitigate phishing attacks.

-Hence, will mature our defenses against phishing attacks and slash the effectiveness of future campaigns.
+Hence, it will mature our defenses against phishing attacks and slash the effectiveness of future campaigns.